 The complexity of CLOs comes with a number of risks that investors should consider carefully.

 Credit strength.
-While CLOs enjoy strong credit quality due to the senior secured status of leveraged loans, it’s important to keep in mind that leveraged loans carry inherent credit risk: They’re issued to below-investment-grade companies whose fortunes are sensitive to fluctuations in the economic cycle.
+While CLOs enjoy strong credit quality due to the senior secured status of leveraged loans, it’s important to keep in mind that leveraged loans carry inherent credit risk: They’re issued to below-investment-grade companies whose revenue streams are sensitive to fluctuations in the economic cycle.

 Collateral deterioration.
 If a CLO’s loans experience losses, cash flows are allocated to tranches in order of seniority.
 Depending on the severity of the losses, the value of the equity tranche could be wiped out and junior loan tranches could lose principal.